 The counter64 type should not be used for configuration schema nodes.
 A default statement SHOULD NOT be used in combination with the type counter64.

-This type is in the value set and its semantics equivalent to the Counter64 type of the SMIv2."; reference
+''' In the value set and its semantics, this type is equivalent to the Counter64 type of the SMIv2."; reference

-"RFC 2578: Structure of Management Information Version 2 (SMIv
+"RFC 2578: Structure of Management Information Version 2 (SMIv2)"; }